 The premier shopping location in Kochi is Lulu Mall.
 A wide range of domestic and foreign fashion and retail establishments are housed at this mall.
 In addition to apparel, this mall offers one-of-a-kind accessories and artwork that highlight Kochi’s beauty and can be brought home as souvenirs.

 Where to Stay:

-Kochi is the city that very well takes care of its visitors from offering the best travel time to offering the best place to stay in.
+Kochi is a city that very well takes care of its visitors from offering the best travel time to offering the best place to stay in.
 Below are listed some of the most famous places where one can be perfectly accommodated:

-Ginger House Museum Hotel: Ginger House Museum Hotel offers the visitors a moist ambiance and indigenous architecture.
-This hotel gives the guest, access to the city's major famous destinations.
+Ginger House Museum Hotel: Ginger House Museum Hotel offers visitors a moist ambiance and indigenous architecture.
+This hotel gives the guest, access to the city’s major famous destinations.

-CGH Earth Brunton Boatyard: CGH Earth Brunton Boatyard is a famous Victorian hotel that provides a well air-conditioned room with spectacular views of the sea on the scenic Cochin Harbor.
+CGH Earth Brunton Boatyard: CGH Earth Brunton Boatyard is a famous Victorian hotel that provides a well-air-conditioned room with spectacular views of the sea on the scenic Cochin Harbor.

 Koder House: Koder House was constructed in 1808.
 This hotel features Portuguese architecture and offers a swimming pool and spacious rooms.